elaye/elaye.github.io-old/_posts/2014-09-31-interactive-diabolo.markdown

 categories: openframeworks
 header-img: "interactive_diabolo_header.png"
 tags: [openFrameworks, particle system, interactive, diabolo, SuperCollider]
+lead: "As part of my last year of study in the Art, Science and Technology Masters at Grenoble INP, I had to realize a project that mixed art, science and technology.
+I worked with Thomas Moncond'huy on a project of interactive juggling with a diabolo.
+We had about three months to develop our project and zero budget. "
 ---

 As part of my last year of study in the Art, Science and Technology Masters at Grenoble INP, I had to realize a project that mixed art, science and technology.
 I worked with Thomas Moncond'huy on a project of interactive juggling with a diabolo.
 We had about three months to develop our project and zero budget.